Personally, my time in Melbourne Australia, in the month of October, can be quite disturbing.

 Daylight Saving Time in Melbourne Australia begins at 2am on the first Sunday in October, when clocks are put forward one hour.

-It ends at 2:00 am (which is 3:00 am Daylight Saving Time) on the first Sunday in April, when clocks are put back one hour.
+It ends at 2:00 am (which is 3:00 am Daylight Saving Time) on the first Sunday in April of the following year, when clocks are put back one hour.

 The idea is that by doing this we actually get an extra hour of sunlight at the end of the day to enjoy.
 As I said before it takes me about a week to get into the swing of things and finally adjust my head into accepting the inevitable.
 I settle in comfortably and do start to enjoy that extra hour of sunshine, what with so many great parks and beaches and activities we have here in Melbourne it comes in quite handy.

-Walking early in the morning is fantastic as most mornings in the warmer months you get to see the sun rising.
+Walking early in the morning, particularly during the daylight savings time in Melbourne Australia, is fantastic as most mornings in the warmer months you get to see the sun rising.
 The colors in the sky are amazing.

 I have sources some excellent material that you may find interesting on the subject of Daylight Savings.